nginxinc/kubernetes-ingress/docs-web/app-protect/installation.md

     ```bash
     make debian-image-nap-plus PREFIX=<your Docker registry domain>/nginx-plus-ingress
     ```
-    Alternatively, if you want to run on an [OpenShift](https://www.openshift.com/) cluster You can use the `openshift-image-nap-plus` target.
+    Alternatively, if you want to run on an [OpenShift](https://www.openshift.com/) cluster, you can use the `openshift-image-nap-plus` target.

     If you intend to use [external references](https://docs.nginx.com/nginx-app-protect/configuration/#external-references) in NGINX App Protect policies, you may want to provide a custom CA certificate to authenticate with the hosting server.
-    In order to do that, place the *.crt file in the build folder and uncomment the lines following this comment: `#Uncomment the lines below if you want to install a custom CA certificate`
+    In order to do so, place the `*.crt` file in the build folder and uncomment the lines that follow this comment:
+    `#Uncomment the lines below if you want to install a custom CA certificate`

 - [Push the image to your local Docker registry](/nginx-ingress-controller/installation/building-ingress-controller-image/#building-the-image-and-pushing-it-to-the-private-registry).